 — Ohio State Softball (@OhioStateSB) May 30, 2019

-Piper secured first team All-Midwest Region laurels for the third time in as many years, becoming the sixth player in Ohio State history to achieve the feat.
+Piper secured first team All-Midwest Region laurels for the third time in as many years, becoming the third player in Ohio State history to achieve the feat.
 The shortstop started in all 158 games in her career, has never batted lower than .404 in a season and is the only player in program history to bat over .400 every year.
 Her .419 career batting average ranks second all-time in Ohio State’s record book.
 Piper was also named the Big Ten’s Player of the Week five times, which tied for third-most in conference history and Marder for the most ever by a Buckeye.

 Through 53 games, Piper led the Buckeyes batting .430 with 71 hits, 56 runs and 33 RBI.
 She tallied 22 extra-base hits, 10 of which were home runs.
 The Norton, Ohio native also slugged .691, had a .530 on-base percentage, walked 35 times and stole 18 bases.
 She recorded 139 assists, 101 putouts and a .952 fielding percentage while playing short.
 Piper finished the year with a team-high 19 multi-hit games and had nine outings with multiple RBI.